paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/panel.md

     - plugin objects
     - data storage objects

-The ecmcMain.ui is started with the following syntax:
+The panel is started with the following syntax:
 ```
 caqtdm -macro "IOC=<ioc_name>" ecmcMain.ui
 ```